greencarlos/personal_site/README.md

 check it out here:
 https://carlosgreenpersonalsite.com
-LinkedIn, Resume, Twitter, Email and most of my contact info should be on the site.
+LinkedIn, Resume, Email and most of my contact info should be on the site.

 https://mochajs.org/
 Testing with mocha: